Luminiscental/config/README.md

-# Config
+# config

-This is a collection of files / notes for me to keep track of system configuration / customization that I like to use.
+This is a collection of files for me to keep track of the system configuration and software that I like to use.
 The script `manage.py` is used for interacting with the repository.